-In the 108th Congress, two different bills have been introduced to comply with the WTO rulings on FSC-ETI.
-One approach (H.R.
-1308), introduced by Rep. Bill Thomas, the Chairman of the House Ways and Means Committee, would repeal the FSC-ETI statutes and use the funds generated to rewrite international aspects of the tax code.
-These provisions would include expansion of foreign source income on which companies could defer paying taxes immediately.
-A different bill, H.R.
-1769, introduced by Reps.
-Phil Crane and Charles Rangel, would use funds generated by the repeal for a manufacturing tax credit and would reduce corporate taxes by 10% for companies that produce exclusively in the United States.
-Because these two approaches have a differential impact on large corporations (the Thomas approach arguably could favor companies such as General Motors and Coca Cola that have major overseas operations, while the Crane-Rangel approach could favor companies such as Caterpillar and Boeing that have operations primarily in the United States), Congress has so far been unable to reach a consensus on one approach or the other.
+In the 108th Congress, two different approached are under consideration to comply with the WTO rulings on FSC-ETI.
+One approach is being advanced by Rep. Bill Thomas, the Chairman of the House Ways and Means Committee.
+While Mr. Thomas has not yet introduced legislation, his approach reportedly would repeal the FSC-ETI statutes and use the funds generated to rewrite international aspects of the tax code, including provisions that would include expansion of foreign source income on which companies could defer paying taxes immediately.
+A different approach as embodied in H.R.
+1769 and as introduced by Reps.
+Phil Crane and Charles Rangel, would use funds generated by the repeal for a manufacturing tax credit to reduce corporate taxes by 10% for companies that produce exclusively in the United States.
+Because these two approaches have a differential impact on large corporations (the Thomas approach arguably could favor companies such as General Motors and Coca Cola that have major overseas operations, while the Crane-Rangel approach reportedly would favor companies such as Caterpillar and Boeing that have operations primarily in the United States), Congress has so far had difficulty in reaching a consensus on one approach or the other.
 (For further discussion, see CRS Report RS20746, Export Tax Benefits and the WTO.)